 - Personality structure and development—structure of personality attributes, culture and personality description, lifespan development

-Research in these areas draws upon a wide range of methods, including dyadic and group methods, psychophysiology, neuroimaging, neuroendocrinology, experience sampling, longitudinal studies, surveys, computational methods, and field studies.
+Research in these areas draws upon a wide range of methods, including individual, dyadic and group methods, psychophysiology, neuroimaging, neuroendocrinology, experience sampling, longitudinal studies, surveys, computational methods, and field studies.
 Students have the opportunity to develop their skills through course work and through collaboration with faculty mentors.